-The populations of study were teachers, pupils and parents in selected primary schools of Central division, Garissa district
+The populations of study were teachers, pupils and parents in selected primary schools in Yatta zone.

-3.3 Study sample
+3.3 study sample

-With regard to above the study s stratified sampling was employed Sampling as follows: -

-- 1. Pupils -30 of the sample suffice.

-- 2. Teachers- 3 teachers from each school.

-- 3. Parents 10 of the sample size sufficed
+With regard to above the study employed stratified sampling as follows: 50 Pupils of the sample suffice.3 teachers from each school.
+10 parents of the sample size sufficed